WayneBrown/learnwebgl2/_sources/02_tools_and_languages/3_javascript.rst

 you can execute JavaScript commands from the prompt.
 Try it now!

-The remainder of this lesson discusses critical concepts in JavaScript that you need to master if you want to understand the WebGL example programs in this textbook.
+The remainder of this lesson discusses critical concepts in JavaScript that you must master if you want to understand the WebGL example programs in this textbook.

 Context